 And this may not always be easy.
 To add to the confusion, the definition of Non-resident is different under the Income Tax Act and Foreign Exchange Management Act (FEMA).

 In this post, let’s understand the difference between definitions of a non-resident under FEMA and the Income Tax Act.
-We will also see how this classification matters.

 Definition of Non-resident as per Income Tax Act